abe-winter/abe-winter.github.io/_posts/2018-07-31-group-mind.md

 The goal is to:

 - Do cognitive work faster than any individual could, even if the speedup is less than linear
-- Ideally: solve problems too large for one individual given infinite time, but this is a bigger ask
+- Ideally: solve in finite time problems too large for one individual given infinite time

 ## Higher brain functions don't distribute well